-- Will the content have value for your audience?
+- Will the content have value for my audience?

 Your webinar should solve a problem for your audience.
 Your audience will come if they know they’ll get something they need.
-Clearly defining and repeating the value of your webinar from the beginning will help you attract the right attendees.
+Clearly defining and repeating the value of your webinar from the beginning is a healthy webinar marketing strategy that will help you attract the right attendees.

-- Will a webinar help you reach your objectives and KPIs?
+- Will a webinar help me reach my objectives and KPIs?

 You might want to promote a new product or service.
 Maybe you want to help your customers get more out of your product with tips?
 Or are you looking to improve your authority in your field?
 Setting your objectives and KPIs from the start will help you shape your webinar, so don’t skip this important step.

 You are responsible for your audience’s time.
 Wasting it would have a very adverse effect on your objectives.
 Creating a webinar around a minor product update, for instance, would be overkill.
 You could send an email or develop an in-app pop-up for that.
 Interactivity is crucial in webinars.
 If your content or message doesn’t support this interactivity, then maybe you could do better with a blog post or a slot in your next newsletter.